- Download our Moving to New Zealand Guide (PDF)

-Each visa type has its own application process, which can be found on the official website of Immigration New Zealand.
-To ensure they are fully informed about the requirements, expats may also consider hiring a professional visa processing agency.
+Each visa type has its own application process, which can be found on the official Immigration New Zealand website.
+To ensure you are fully informed about the requirements, consider hiring a professional visa processing agency.

-Before submitting their visa application, expats must make sure their passport is valid for at least three months (preferably six months or more) beyond their planned arrival date in New Zealand.
-They should also ensure that their passport has enough blank pages for the necessary stamps.
+Before submitting your visa application, you need to ensure that your passport is valid for at least three months (preferably six months or more) beyond your planned arrival date in New Zealand.
+Make sure that your passport has enough blank pages for the necessary stamps.

 Useful links: